-Reports to the MD-SOC must be made as soon as practicable, but not later than one (1) hour after confirmation of a detected cybersecurity incident.
-If an organization is unsure whether an event constitutes a reportable cybersecurity incident and is actively investigating the circumstances, it may delay reporting for up to (3) hours from initial detection while working to conclusively determine whether a reportable cybersecurity incident occurred, for a total of four (4) hours between detection and reporting.
-If, during the course of its investigation, the organization confirms that a reportable cybersecurity incident occurred, it must immediately report the incident to the MD-SOC.
+Reports to the MD-SOC must be made as soon as practicable, but not later than twenty four (24) hours after confirmation of a detected cybersecurity incident.
+If an organization is unsure whether an event constitutes a reportable cybersecurity incident and is actively investigating the circumstances, it may make a preliminary report while working to conclusively determine whether a reportable cybersecurity incident occurred.
+If, during the course of its investigation, the organization confirms that a reportable cybersecurity incident has not occurred, the MD-SOC will review and close the report without additional action.
 Generally, you should not wait for absolute confirmation that a cybersecurity incident has occurred before reporting because any delay may affect the ability to take preventative and remedial measures to protect information or reduce the risk of harm.